jclement/jclement/contents/articles/2016/kub-kar-timer/index.md

 My boys are in Boy Scouts and the annual Kub Kar races are a big part of the program.
 Our group has a couple older wooden tracks and I wanted to add a timer mechanism to them that would time and rank each car for each race.

-I decided to build this based on the Arduino platformi because I'm at lest somewhat familiar with it.
+I decided to build this based on the Arduino platform because I'm at lest somewhat familiar with it.

 ![In Place](inplace.jpg)